Epic-R-R/weather_news/README.md

 ![WeatherNews-img](https://github.com/mrpintime/weather_news/blob/main/img/weather.jpg)

 # weather_news
-A simple command-line program for get details of weather from google **Program is currently in BETA**
+A simple command-line program for get details of weather from google.
+**Program is currently in BETA**

 ### Search for a weather of your custom location: